cyberark/summon/README.md

 ```

 Doing something along the lines of: `summon -f secrets.yaml -e staging printenv | grep DB_`, `summon` will populate `DB_USER`, `DB_NAME`, `DB_HOST` with values from `common` and set `DB_PASS` to `some_password`.

+Note: `default` is an alias for `common` section.
+You can use either one.

 View help and all flags with `summon -h`.